Lady Apache

-Sandra González Calderón (born June 26, 1970) is a Mexican professional wrestler or luchadora, best known under the ring name Lady Apache.
-As Lady Apache, González has mainly worked for Consejo Mundial de Lucha Libre (CMLL) and AAA, Mexico's two largest professional wrestling promotions during her career, switching back and forth several times.
+Sandra González Calderón (born June 26, 1970), better known under the ring name Lady Apache, is a Mexican professional wrestler.
+She is best known for her tenures in Consejo Mundial de Lucha Libre (CMLL) and AAA.

-González's ring name came as a result of her marriage to Mario Balbuena González who wrestled under the name Gran Apache.
-Through her marriage to Gran Apache, she was the stepmother of Faby Apache and Mari Apache, both professional wrestlers.
+González's ring name came as a result of her marriage to Mario Balbuena González, who wrestled under the name Gran Apache.
+Through her marriage, she was the stepmother of Faby Apache and Mari Apache, both professional wrestlers.
 González's second husband was Jesus Alvarado Nieves, better known as Brazo de Oro.
 Her third husband, Edgar Luna Pozos, is generally known under the ring name Electroshock.
 She is also the sister-in-law to Charly Manson (Jesus Luna Pozos).

-González is a three-time CMLL World Women's Champion, a two-time Mexican National Women's Champion, two-time AAA Reina de Reinas (Spanish for "Queen of Queens") and one half of the AAA World Mixed Tag Team Championship with husband Electroshock.
-In 2016 González along with Faby and Mari Apache, won the women's Lucha Libre World Cup.
+González is a three-time CMLL World Women's Champion, two-time Mexican National Women's Champion, two-time AAA Reina de Reinas (Spanish for "Queen of Queens"), one-time AAA World Mixed Tag Team Champion with husband Electroshock, and the 2016 women's Lucha Libre World Cup winner alongside Faby and Mari Apache.

 Personal life

 Sandra González Calderón was born on June 26, 1970, in Mexico City, Mexico.
-In the mid-1980s González was married to Mario Balbuena González, a professional wrestler known under the name Gran Apache.
+In the mid-1980s, González was married to Mario Balbuena González, a professional wrestler known under the name Gran Apache.
 The two met when Balbuena began training González for a professional wrestling career and married before she made her in-ring debut.
 The couple later divorced, with González later marrying Jesus Alvarado Nieves, who wrestled under the name Brazo de Oro.
 In the early 2000s, it was revealed that González and Alvarado were divorced, and she was then married to Edgar Luna Pozos, known in professional wrestling under the names of Electroshock and later Mr. Electro.

 Professional wrestling career

+Early career (1986–1990)

 González made her professional wrestling debut on June 26, 1986, adopting the ring name "Lady Apache".
-Early in her career, Lady Apache won back-to-back Lucha de Apuestas or "bet matches", the most prestigious match type in lucha libre, against La Gata, first forcing La Gata to remove her mask and later to have all her hair shaved off.
+Early in her career, Lady Apache defeated La Gata twice in a Lucha de Apuestas ("bet match"; the most prestigious match type in Mexican wrestling), first forcing La Gata to remove her mask and later to have all her hair shaved off.